demisto/demisto-sdk/demisto_sdk/commands/zip_packs/README.md

 ## zip-packs

-Zip content packs into a file that can be uploaded.

-**Use Cases**:
-This command is used in order to create a zip file, able to be uploaded to Cortex XSOAR via the "Upload pack" button in Cortex XSOAR's marketplace or directly with the -u flag in this command.
+Creates a zip file that can be uploaded to Cortex XSOAR via the Upload pack button in the Cortex XSOAR Marketplace or directly with the -u flag in this command.

 **Arguments**:
 * **-i, --input**